Brașov Running Festival

-The Brașov Running Festival is an annual road-based 10K run hosted by Brașov, Romania, since 2021.
+The Brașov Running Festival is an annual road-based 10K run in Brașov, Romania.
+The first edition of the race took place in 2021.
 The race is a World Athletics Elite Label Road Race.
 A 5K run is also offered earlier in the day.

 In both 2021 and 2022, both the male and female Romanian 10K all-comers records were broken.